Safeguarding and Child Protection

 Lesley Arnott, Teaching Assistant

 We also have a named Governor with responsibility for Safeguarding.

 Safeguarding Governor - Charlotte Austin, Chair of Governors

 Occasions do arise when our concern about a child mean we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.

 On very rare occasions whilst Social Care are undertaking an investigation under s47 of the Children Act 1989 they may want to speak to a child without a parent’s knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

-The Child Protection Policy is attached below and can also be viewed on the website under 'Policies'.
+The Child Protection Policy can also be viewed on the website under 'Policies'.